Saguaro Wilderness Area

 • Free-trailing, loose herding or tying livestock to trees is prohibited.

-• Grazing livestock is prohibited within the park.
+• Grazing is prohibited within the park.
 You must provide your own feed.
 Weed-free pellets are recommended.

 • Livestock droppings must be removed and scattered away from campgrounds.